shrewmus/riot-api-example/README.md

 # This is test or experiment to get Riot Games API for LOL
 For license please see LICENSE file

+Please **NOTE:** that endpoint GET /api/v1/data/leaderboard for now calculates leaders only by data that saved in local db

 # TODO
 ## v1
 - [x] get player (summoner) data by name